GoogleContainerTools/container-diff/README.md

 ## Quickstart

 To use container-diff to perform single image analysis, you need one Docker image (in the form of an ID, tarball, or URL from a repo).
-Once you have that images you can run any of the following analyzers:
+Once you have that image, you can run any of the following analyzers:

 ```
 container-diff <img>     [Run all analyzers]